 - Six unique benefits to using the Display Network for SMEs.

-What is the Google Display Network?
+What is the Google Display Network Ad Planner?

 Google’s Display Network is unique in the way you can target your market.
 When people visit a page, Google can track their cookies; this allows Google to identify information about the person using the computer.
 This information is recorded in the Display Planner, which shows a percentage of the gender, age, and location within each topic and interest available in Google’s categories.
-With Google’s ability, you may set your campaign to contextual target your campaign by matching keywords with webpage’s, or choose the websites or placements you appear on using managed placements.
+With Google’s ability, you may set your campaign to contextual target your campaign by matching keywords with webpage’s or choose the websites or placements you appear on using managed placements.

-- Interest Categories: There are over 1000 categories that you can choose, this will show your advert to people based on what they like.
+There are over 1000 categories that you can choose, this will show your advert to people based on what they like.
 For example, you are a travel agent, and then you can choose ‘travel’ as an interest topic.
 This will deliver your advert to people that Google has browsing history that suggests they are interested in ‘travel’, even though their site they are on may be on another topic, for example ‘computers’.

 Evidently, Google’s Display Network has the ability to advertise to your target market in a very unique way.
 It allows advertisers to think about their customer in a different capacity – more or less being able to create a profile for their customer.
 Apart from being able to appear on different websites, you have to ability to control your advertising in the following ways:

-- Target a specific gender: only want to advertise to men, or only women?
+Only want to advertise to men or only women?
 Well, due to Google’s ability to collect browsing cookies, and create gender profiles from this information, your advert can appear to either or both gender.

 With the collection of cookies, Google has separated ages into brackets; this gives the advertisers the power to choose which ages they want to market to.
 In turn, giving control of the market back to the advertiser.

-- Choose which device to appear on: Google’s Display network has the ability to record which medium you are advertising on.
+Google’s Display network has the ability to record which medium you are advertising on.
 For example, potential customers viewing you from mobiles, mobile apps, tablets and/or desktops.
-This allows you to manage your budget according based on your sales.
+This allows you to manage your budget according to based on your sales.
 With the increase of downloading and engagement with apps, being able to appear on relevant apps and websites, allows you to expand your advertising.